BitcoinDesign/Guide/guide/getting-started/technology-primer.md

    layout = "float-right-desktop"
 %}

 Imagine a global spreadsheet where all transactions get recorded, and all entries are publicly accessible.
-With Bitcoin, each participant can verify a transaction themself in their copy of the spreadsheet.
-In comparison, traditional banks keep their spreadsheets private from one another, including their customers.
+With Bitcoin, each participant can verify a transaction for themselves in their copy of the spreadsheet.
+In comparison, traditional banks keep their spreadsheets private from each other and their customers.
 Besides opportunities for fraud, there are many points of failure due to this, so you can't guarantee a payment will always happen.
 Even though all transactions are stored publicly on Bitcoin, there is no personally identifiable information attached to them.

-With thousands of nodes and tens of millions of users worldwide, it also becomes implausible to manipulate or corrupt the previously agreed-upon transactions stored in the blockchain.
-To do so would require a majority of nodes to accept such change.
+With thousands of nodes and tens of millions of users worldwide, it becomes implausible to manipulate or corrupt the previously agreed-upon transactions stored in the blockchain.
+To do so would require a majority of nodes to accept such a change.

 **More info**
 - [Explorer software]({{ '/guide/getting-started/software/#explorers' | relative_url }})